Peka97/Peka97/README.md

 In June 2021 he graduated from <a href='https://sgmu.ru/'>medical university</a> and decided to turn his life around.

 Since September 2021, I began to study Python in detail on the <a href='https://www.sololearn.com/'>Sololearn</a> platform, watched various lessons on the Internet, and finally came to study at <a href='https://gb.ru/'>GeekBrains</a> at the faculty of Python Developer.
-My

 Since June 2022 I have been working in the monitoring department of <a href='https://www.rusagrogroup.ru/ru/'>RusAgro IT</a>, actively studying programming and languages.